ttchalakov/Peano-Baker-Series-Visualizer/README.md

 *   `docs/`: Static site assets for GitHub Pages deployment (contains `index.html` and mirrors the python files).

 The pages webiste hosts a preview of the streamlit app.
 It is not exactly the same as what is seen if running the streamlit app itself.

+You can see the app in action at [Peano-Baker-Series-Visualizer](https://ttchalakov.github.io/Peano-Baker-Series-Visualizer/).